 My hair is all my own and has been cut, styled, and highlighted since 2007 so there is no wig to remove at the end of the day.
 I've had rhinoplasty in 2011 to give my nose a more feminine appearance, but my original nose was actually quite nice.
 I've also had Botox and silicone fillers injected by board certified physicians once or twice a year from 2004 onward.
-I grew breasts from taking hormones since 2003.
-I've had bilateral breast augmentation with silicone gel implants in 2011.
+My breasts are the result of taking hormones since 2003 and a bilateral breast augmentation with silicone gel implants in 2011.
 I've also had vaginoplasty surgery in 2012, so I am now complete.
 I am naturally hairless on most of my body even before I started laser hair removal treatments.
 I have always had a slender female body.
 Prior to HRT and breast augmentation, all of my physical gifts were given to me by God and my parents.

 In 2013, I saw a chiropractor about my neck and back pain issues.
 His X-rays revealed that I have a female pelvis.
 Note the round-shaped cavity in my sacrum and the angle formed by the two ischia bones below the pubis is greater than 90 degrees.
 My pelvis looks more like the "butterfly" shape of a female pelvis than a male pelvis and is further proof that I should've been born female.
 I would like to point out that my pelvis was not reshaped during my vaginoplasty surgery.
 I don't know of any plastic surgeon who would do that.
 I would also like to point out that in addition to my wisdom teeth, I also had five supernumerary teeth removed (three molars, one canine, and one ancillary "fish tooth").
 For years, I have been researching medical articles relating supernumerary teeth, colorectal cancer (I was diagnosed with Stage II colorectal cancer in 1998), and transsexualism.

 What I wanted to be when I grew up